Maya warfare: Ideology

 Warfare was likely a driving force of cultural change.
 Although warring leaders undoubtedly benefited materially, one of the main goals may have been to acquire sacrificial victims.
 Sacrifice not only legitimized the ruler by intimidating rivals and awing the citizens, but was also associated with concepts of sacred fluids and the passage of time.
+Sacrificial captives were deemed a part of the flesh and blood of the captor, showing the great respect for the prisoners of war.
 Warfare is alluded to in the mythology of the Popol Vuh, which describes sacrifice through decapitation.
 Certain events such as the death of a leader or birth of an heir may have required sacrifice.

+Another possible goal in warfare was to seize sacred objects and impose tributary relations.
+The possession of religious objects would signify the religious defeat of rival neighbors.
+Scholars believe that, instead of taking complete control of neighboring lands, the Maya imposed tribute on the defeated.
+This would inherently increase economic growth and society without having complete control.